fbpx

 • You missed your court date based on a mistake made by the court

 Lastly, sometimes our legal system does make mistakes in coordinating dates for court appearances.
 It is not uncommon for the court to expect you to come on an incorrect date, or one that is different from what they told you.
-If you were charged with failing to appear because of a mistake on the court’s side, this would easily be a legitimate defense.
+If the court made a mistake causing your failure to appear, you can use it as a defense.
+KAASS LAW provides expert legal defense for individuals charged with failing to appear in court under California Penal Code 1320.

 Leave a Reply